 A foraminotomy is not normally considered unless the foraminal stenosis does not respond to conservative treatments.

 Non-Surgical Foraminotomy Treatment Options

 While cervical foraminotomy is a successful procedure in the majority of cases, most patients can get better without surgery.
 These are conservative treatments that will be tried first:

 - Analgesia with NSAIDs

 - Perineural steroid and local anesthetic injections

 Dr. Girardi performs minimally invasive cervical foraminotomy whenever possible.
 This allows this procedure to be done on an outpatient basis.
-Still, the patient needs to be under general anesthesia.

 A foraminotomy is performed under general anesthesia, usually with the assistance of a surgical microscope to delineate the site.
 Intrusive bone and disc fragments are removed.
 Frequently, a portion of the lamina, the bony covering of the spinal cord, is also removed, a procedure known as a laminotomy.
 In some cases, a spinal fusion is performed during the same operation in order to stabilize the spinal column.